 - The iMac Pro is also set to have an A10 Fusion chip built in for "Hey, Siri" support

 - The Apple TV app is set to gain live streaming ESPN sports when it's introduced on December 4 in iOS 11.2 and tvOS 11.2

 - Google likes Apple's location for its second Danish data center so much it bought land next door

 The text version of the podcast can be read below.
 To listen to the podcast here, click the play button on the player below.
 Apple News readers need to visit Apple World Today in order to listen to the podcast.

-This is Steve Sande for Apple World Today, and you’re listening to the AWT News Update podcast for September 19, 2017.
-You may hear construction equipment and a loud radio in the background of this recording; I apologize for that, we’re having some new landscaping put in.
+This is Steve Sande for Apple World Today, and you’re listening to the AWT News Update podcast for Monday, November 20th, 2017.

 That’s all for today; I’ll be back tomorrow afternoon with another edition of the AWT News Update.

 By 2022, devices running Google Assistant are going to be much more prevalent in the smartphone market than those running competing native voice assistants like Apple's Siri or Samsung's Bixby, according to Strategy Analytics.
 The research group says one out of every three smartphones sold worldwide this year will use artificial intelligence (AI) to power virtual assistants.Read More